 I would advise all wedding ceremony songs to be selected, agreed upon, and in stone at least and no later than 30 days prior to the wedding.

 2. Gratuity (awkward, I know...)

 There's a lot of conflicting information out there about how wedding vendors should be tipped and which ones should receive a tip, at all.
 Don't let other businesses tell you the dollar amount you should tip your wedding vendors.
 If you feel your vendor has gone the extra mile, offer gratuity.
 With implied humor, if you plan on being difficult to work with, plan on offering a generous gratuity.
 Ha!
 Not only is it proper etiquette to offer gratuity (especially for smaller vendors) but many vendors have actually spent years perfecting their art.
 Some will have gratuity "built-in" to their contracts with you.
 I work frequently for high-end, "couture" weddings and events wherein the catering company, flowers, photography, and other vendors are amazing and talented yet smaller companies.

 3. Prompt final payment

-Some of my wedding couples select a parent, other family member, Maid of Honor or Best Man to actually pass over the balance due at the end of my time at the event and this works out very well.
+Some of my wedding couples select a parent, other family members, Maid of Honor, or Best Man to actually pass over the balance due at the end of my time at the event and this works out very well.
 Although your vendor will be patient and understanding if they have to wait a brief time for payment, it is always appropriate to step aside and complete business discretely and in a timely manner.
 Offering swift payment enables you to get back to your guests and the event and enables your vendor to close out their portion of the event participation.
 Be courteous.

 4. Walking down the aisle